alekdavis/PlexBackup/GETTING STARTED.md

 ### Make sure Plex Media Server is running

-When performing a backup, we want to make sure that Plex installation is not corrupted (you would not want to make a backup of a non-running Plex instance, right?), so Plex Media Server must be running.
+When performing a backup, we want to make sure that Plex installation is not corrupted (you would not want to make a backup of a non-functioning Plex instance, right?), so Plex Media Server must be running.

 ### Launch PowerShell